Table of Contents

 Dear Director of Financial Aid,

-*I am a single parent, raising three children on my own.
-My husband/wife died last year after a long battle with cancer.
+- I am a single parent raising three children after the loss of my spouse last year due to cancer.

 - Completed online application form

-- Language proficiency test scores (IELTS, TOEFL, etc.)
+- English language test scores (IELTS, TOEFL, etc.)

 - Statement of Purpose (SOP)